-Charlottesville, Virginia Beckons to Retirees with its Lively Ambiance, Academic Stimulation, Rich History, Excellent Hospitals and Lush Landscape
+Charlottesville Beckons with its Lively Ambiance, Academic Vibe, Rich History, Excellent Hospitals and Lush Landscape

 Cost of Living: Above the National Average

-The median home price is $270,000.
-The city has its share of distinctive architecture, and many homes are large with two stories, three to four bedrooms, three baths, 2,000 or more square feet and a large yard.
-Craftsmans and restored Colonial and Federalist styles are common, but there are also more modest ranch ramblers, condominiums and town homes.
+The median home price is $495,000, reflecting a 9% increase since last year.
+The city has its share of distinctive architecture.
+Many homes are large Craftsmans, restored Colonials and Federalist styles, but there are also more modest ranch ramblers, condominiums and town homes.
 Many apartments cater to students, but a few complexes are for the 55+ demographic, including Branchlands, with just 67 units.

 For American history buffs, there are few better places to retire than Charlottesville.
 This is a city proud of its historical significance, and Thomas Jefferson casts a long shadow here.
 The UVA campus is known for its Jeffersonian architecture, and wonderful Monticello, Jefferson's home (and a UNESCO World Heritage site), is on a hill just two miles southeast of town.
 Two other presidential homes, James Monroe's 535-acre Ash Lawn-Highlaestate and James Madison's 2,650-acre Montpelier, are close at hand.

-Residents also enjoy numerous fairs and festivals year-round.
+Fairs and festivals occur throughout the year.
 The Virginia Film Festival and the Dogwood Festival are just a couple.
-Particularly popular is the Virginia Festival of the Book, as Charlottesville is known as a readers' Eden (and has more newspaper readers per capita than anywhere else in the nation).
+Particularly popular is the Virginia Festival of the Book, as Charlottesville is known as a readers' Paradise (and has more newspaper readers per capita than anywhere else in the nation).
 Many prominent writers, including John Grisham and Rita Mae Brown, make their home here (as did Edgar Alan Poe and William Faulkner).

 For golfers, the Meadowcreek Golf Course, operated by the city of Charlottesville, is an 18-hole, 70-par, 6,050 yard course that was designed by R.F.
 "Buddy" Loving and Bill Love.
 A handful of other private courses are outside of Charlottesville.
-For those who love the outdoors, nearby Shenandoah National Park provides a wealth of opportunities for camping, fishing and hiking.
-And, of course, a drive along the nearby Blue Ridge Parkway is always a nice way to spend an afternoon.
 For sports fans, the annual calendar includes UVA basketball, crewing, soccer and football events.

 Much of the city is accessible by foot or by bicycle, but the clean and safe Charlottesville Area Transit (CAT) provides bus service seven days a week.
-The fare is $.75 cents ($.35 for those age 65 or better), and tickets can be purchased at kiosks around town.
+Tickets can be purchased at kiosks around town.
 There is also a free trolley with limited service, and JAUNT provides transportation for those with disabilities, as well as for everyone else, on a call-in basis.

-Charlottesville is an inviting place, but there are drawbacks to retirement here.
-The poverty rate is above the national average, but this is attributed to the large student population.
+Charlottesville is an inviting place, but it has some drawbacks, too.
+The poverty rate is above the national average, although most of this is attributed to the large student population.
 The city is also somewhat isolated.
 Richmond, an hour and a half away, is the nearest large city (population 210,000 people).
 Washington, D.C. is two hours away.
-Students are in most nooks and crannies, and the downtown is often very crowded.
+Students congregate in nooks and crannies, and the downtown is often very crowded.
 Traffic congestion is an issue.

-Even with its drawbacks, though, Charlottesville beckons to history buffs and retirees seeking a stimulating Southern college town.
+Yet even with these issues, Charlottesville beckons to history buffs and retirees seeking a stimulating Southern college town.
 When Thomas Jefferson retired, he settled in Charlottesville.
 More than 200 years later, savvy retirees are doing the same.